SPEEDCAT101/earthquake-desktop-notifier/README.md

 How To Run

 Download the Directory1.txt, delaytime.txt, Earthquake Notifier.py, and Untitled.ico.
-Make sure they're in the same folder, and you can run the .py.
+Make sure they're in the same folder, and you can open the .py in IDLE and run it.
+Feel free to use a different .ico, this one I made as a stop gap.
+The .ico is only seen on the notifications.
 I reccomend you use Python 3 to run this, it may also work under Python 2 but I doubt it.